zeeshanmcp12/golang/notes.md

     - var ptr *int
       - var -> keyword
       - ptr -> var name
-      - *int -> this integer is of type integer which means it will store integer value in this pointer.
+      - *int -> this pointer is of type integer which means it will store integer value in this pointer.
     - myNumber := 23
     - var ptr := &myNumber
       - & (amp sign) -> it means we are not just initializing a var but also referencing an initialized var.